rmgrajewski/RyanGrajewski.io/_pages/resume.md

               <div class="answer">
                 <div class="companyProfile">
                   <div class="light" style="font-size:15px;">may 2022 - may 2023</div>
-                  The <div class="link-doc"><a href="https://about.ups.com/us/en/our-stories/innovation-driven/atg-test-labs.html">Advanced Technology Group (ATG)</a></div> within UPS is the foremost advanced R&D team, responsible for identifying, validating, and rapidly deploying innovative solutions which address a range of opportunities that face UPS in material handling, transportation, and logistics.
+                  The <a href="https://about.ups.com/us/en/our-stories/innovation-driven/atg-test-labs.html" style="color:#C34743;">Advanced Technology Group (ATG)</a> within UPS is the foremost advanced R&D team, responsible for identifying, validating, and rapidly deploying innovative solutions which address a range of opportunities that face UPS in material handling, transportation, and logistics.
                 </div>
                 <li class="jobBullet1">Designed, prototyped, and tested a compact package handling technology capable of accepting a package, determining the package’s orientation, and manipulating/rotating it into any desired final orientation for further sorting and/or placement into subsequent package handling systems.</li>
                 <li class="jobBullet2">Invention selected for patenting – designated as primary inventor.
 Provisional patent application filed 2/9/2022.</li>